Skip to main content

 • Your relationship to the child and parental responsibility

-• Financial support and housing arrangements
+• Financial capability to support yourself and dependents

 • English language proficiency